Refine your search

 Calls for applications for student exchange

 Be sure to read through the calls for applications carefully.
 NB!
 The exact dates of the exchange will be according to the host university’s schedule.
-Students are expected to be abroad for the full extent of the host university’s semester.
+If you are selected for exchange, you are expected to be abroad for the full extent of the host university’s semester.
+Make sure you have considered this especially if you are planning to graduate after spring semester 2027.

 During the application period, students may apply for a total of 1 or 2 exchange programmes/host institutions between programmes.
 Students can only be selected for one exchange programme/host institution at a given time.

 All exchange programmes that are available for applying will be on the same application form.
-If you are applying to universities in two different exchange programmes (for example, Erasmus+ and bilateral), only submit one form.
+If you are applying to universities in two different exchange programmes (for example, ISEP and bilateral exchange), only submit one form.

 Application period

-We encourage students to complete and submit their applications by the day prior to the deadline to avoid potential last-minute problems.
+We encourage you to complete and submit your applications by the day prior to the deadline to avoid potential last-minute problems.

 Programme-specific calls for applications